-Missed It: Majority Of White Americans Say They Face Discrimination
+Majority Of White Americans Say They Face Discrimination

 A majority of whites say discrimination against them exists in America today, according to a poll released Tuesday from NPR, the Robert Wood Johnson Foundation and the Harvard T.H.
 Chan School of Public Health.